KristoforL/My-First-HTML/README.md

 It may be a lot to take in as it was a playground for me when I was learning html css and javascript.
 I have sense then revamped this site with some of the new ideas I had and made the site responsive and then decided to make it my portfolio page which is running at the following URL: https://kristoforl.github.io/OnlinePortfolio

+This Repository is currently End of Life state and will not longer be maintained but the projects will be on display in the portfolio listed above